Experiments in Black and White – ongoing series

 Experiments in Black and White 9 – Cabot Institute Bristol University 2012/13

-During the time when Bristol University was first establishing the Cabot Institute Neville Gabie was invited to spend one year as their artist in residence.
-Funded by The Leverhulme Trust, it was a perfect opportunity to be part of an exciting new group of scientists and academics working together researching all aspects of climate change.
-With the broad range of research undertaken from the physical to the social and political potential impact of climate change.
+Neville Gabie was invited to spend one year as their artist in residence at the Cabot Institute, Bristol University, funded by The Leverhulme Trust.
+The Cabot institute brings scientists, academics and others concerned with all aspects of climate change together within a research environment.
+With the broad range of research undertaken from the physical to the social and political potential impact of climate change, it was an opportunity to experiment with my own practice within a highly stimulating environment.
 In its first iteration Experiments in Black and White focused performance based works using there specific material – crude oil, ice and chalk; all materials which directly related to ongoing climate research.

 Since then Experiments in Black and White has evolved into an ongoing series of performance based works made in the studio and in specific locations and which consider much wider themes closely related to Neville Gabie’s wider practice.
 The title is based on our need for certainty in a world which is anything but clear-cut.
 It that sense it still refers back to the work at Bristol University where the work of scientific climate research is the process of mitigating risk and seeking solutions.